-This verse was revealed in connection with events of the battle of Uhud.
-A group of Muslim archers was posted by the Holy Prophet to protect the Muslim army from the rear, with strict instructions not to leave their position under any circumstances.
-But seeing the enemy retreating, the archers joined in pursuing them.
-The enemy forces took advantage of this and were able to attack the Muslims from behind, scattering them and placing them in jeopardy along with the Holy Prophet himself.
-Some Muslims fled the field of battle.
-The Holy Prophet himself was wounded and rumoured to have been killed.
+- This verse was revealed in connection with events of the battle of Uhud.
+It took place in the year 625, two to three years after his migration to Madinah. - A group of Muslim archers were posted by the Holy Prophet to protect the Muslim army from the rear, with strict instructions not to leave their positions under any circumstances. - But when the archers saw the enemy retreating, they joined in pursuing them.

-The Quran here calls attention to the Prophet's gentle dealing with those around him when speaking of his experience in the field of battle as a general.
-This capacity of course required him to be very strict in punishing any delinquency.
-He was the ablest general in leading his men, yet his gentle manners and his forbearance in dealing with his friends as well as foes stand in remarkable contrast with his capacity as a commander in the field of battle.
-After the Uhud trouble, he did not speak even a harsh word to those who were guilty of disobeying his orders and abandoning their positions to join in the pursuit, or to those who had fled the field.
-This verse teaches us the following lessons:
+- The enemy forces took advantage of this and were able to attack the Muslims from behind, scattering them and placing them in jeopardy along with the Holy Prophet himself. - Some Muslims fled the field of battle.
+The Holy Prophet himself was wounded and rumoured to have been killed. - The Quran here draws attention to the Holy Prophet's gentle dealing with those around him when speaking of his experience in the field of battle as a general.
+This position of leadership, of course, required him to be very strict in punishing any disobedience of orders.

+- He was the ablest general in leading his troops, yet his gentle manners and his tolerance in dealing with his friends as well as enemies stand in remarkable contrast with his position as a commander in the field of battle. - After the Uhud trouble, he did not speak even a harsh word to those who were guilty of disobeying his orders and abandoning their positions to join in the pursuit, or to those who had fled the field of battle. - This verse teaches us five lessons that we consider below.